You are here

 The Duke University School of Nursing (DUSON) offers an Accelerated Bachelor of Science in Nursing (ABSN) Program, also known as a second degree nursing program, for adult learners who have completed at least an undergraduate degree and the required pre-requisites upon enrollment.

-In addition to a cutting edge curriculum, the ABSN program also offers students the advantage of clinical experiences in multiple sites in the nationally ranked Duke University Health System, in other well-respected settings across the Triangle region, and around the world.
+In addition to a cutting edge curriculum, the ABSN program also offers students the advantage of clinical experiences in multiple sites in the nationally ranked Duke University Health System, in other well-respected settings across the Triangle region and around the world.

 Upon completion of the ABSN program, graduates are eligible for licensure as a registered nurse and entry into professional nursing practice.
-The program emphasizes wellness and prevention, clinical leadership, evidence based nursing practice, and culturally relevant care using dynamic teaching-learning strategies, simulation, and virtual and standardized patients—all under the direction of a faculty committed to preparing students to deliver safe high quality nursing care to patients and their families.
+The program emphasizes wellness and prevention, clinical leadership, evidence-based nursing practice and culturally relevant care using dynamic teaching-learning strategies, simulation and virtual and standardized patients—all under the direction of a faculty committed to preparing students to deliver safe high quality nursing care to patients and their families.